unification-com/workchain_root_contract/README.md

 **`setEvs`**

-Update the reference for the current EVs running the Workchain
+Update the reference for the current EVs running the WRKChain

 Inputs:
 `_new_evs`: `address[]` array containing new EV public addresses, e.g. `["0x627306090abab3a6e1400e9345bc60c78a8bef57", "0xf17f52151ebef6c7334fad080c5704d77216b732"]` - can only be set by a current EV